 Are other listed web sites properly structured into appropriate categories and subcategories?
 If it appears that web sites are listed wherever the submitters or submission services submitted them, regardless of appropriateness, this may also indicate that the web directory is not adequately maintained by human beings, and you probably wouldn’t want your web site listed there.

 How many other web sites are listed in the directory?
-If there are very few other site listings in the web directory, this may indicate either that it is a very new directory or, more likely, that the directory does not employ anyone to add content to the web directory, making it a more valuable resource for your own site listing.
+If there are very few other site listings, this may indicate either that it is a very new directory or, more likely, that it does not employ anyone to add content, which would make it a more valuable resource for your own site listing.
 You may also wish to see if any of your competitors are listed in the directory that you are considering.

 The editor will then check to see that the web site has been submitted to the appropriate category, as many web masters and submission services will submit sites to higher level categories that may have a higher page rank but are not the most correct placement for the site listing.
 If the editor determines that the web site was submitted to an inappropriate category, some editors may reject the listing, but most will simply move it to the appropriate category.

 The editor will also review the title and description to ensure that they adequately describe the web site and that they meet the guidelines of the web directory, making changes as indicated.
 Although you may lose some of the keywords that you had hoped to have in your web site description, overall these are good things, and in many cases you will find that the site description has been improved.